import-js/eslint-plugin-import/docs/rules/extensions.md

 <!-- end auto-generated rule header -->

 Some file resolve algorithms allow you to omit the file extension within the import source path.
-For example the `node` resolver can resolve `./foo/bar` to the absolute path `/User/someone/foo/bar.js` because the `.js` extension is resolved automatically by default.
+For example the `node` resolver (which does not yet support ESM/`import`) can resolve `./foo/bar` to the absolute path `/User/someone/foo/bar.js` because the `.js` extension is resolved automatically by default in CJS.
 Depending on the resolver you can configure more extensions to get resolved automatically.

 In order to provide a consistent use of file extensions across your code base, this rule can enforce or disallow the use of certain file extensions.